-The type of presumption of compliance for a QM depends on whether it is higher-priced, which is generally defined as having an APR that exceeds the APOR by 1.5 percentage points or more for first-lien loans and 3.5 percentage points or more for subordinate-lien loans.
-(See 'What makes a QM loan higher-priced?'' on page 27.)
+The type of presumption of compliance for a QM depends on whether it is higher-priced.
+Qualified Mortgages under the General and Temporary definitions are considered higher-priced if they have an APR that exceeds the APOR by 1.5 percentage points or more for first-lien loans and 3.5 percentage points or more for subordinate-lien loans.
+Small Creditor and Balloon-Payment QMs are considered higher-priced if they have an APR that exceeds the APOR by 3.5 percentage points or more for both first-lien and subordinate-lien loans.
+(See "What makes a QM loan higher-priced?" on page 30.)